Fishmansky/SmoothStart/README.md

 # Functionalities

-- Setup custom onbording paths for each role
+- Setup custom onbording plan for each role
 - Manage and control the onboarding process of each new team member
 - Setup custom notifications